Block Persister Service Reference Documentation

 The method follows these steps:

-- Otherwise, return nil to indicate no blocks need processing yet
+- Return the block if found, or nil if no blocks need processing

 Parameters: